therealmko/Domoticz_Wifi_presence_checker/README.md

-1.9           12-12-2014      xKingx    Location detection enabled with switching of "dummy" devices added 1.9.1         15-12-2014      xKingx    Fixed location detection switching as it did not work ok 1.10          16-12-2014      xKingx    Ignoring switch location and added input checks on router json file
+1.9           12-12-2014      xKingx    Location detection enabled with switching of "dummy" devices added 1.9.1         15-12-2014      xKingx    Fixed location detection switching as it did not work ok 1.10          16-12-2014      xKingx    Ignoring switch location and added input checks on router json file 1.10.1        19-12-2014      xKingx    Added some json input checks and cleaned up some code
 ```

 ###TODO